Skip to main content

 Step 5: Configure Admin PIN

-Step 6: Customize Environment
+Step 6: Customize Environment (PICO & HTC Vive only)

 Under Background, configure the background environment for ArborXR's quick access menu.